NoninterferenceDefining Secrecy and Secure Multi-Execution

 fun s ⇒ merge_states (f (split_state s pub true)) (f s) pub.

-We can prove the same two theorems as for sme above:
+we prove the same two theorems as for sme above:

 Theorem noninterferent_sme_state : ∀ pub f,